rapaktech/rest-api/README.md

 }

-To READ a single user, send a raw JSON GET request to locahost:3000/users/user containing your user name in a JSON object like this:
+To READ a single user, send a raw JSON GET request to locahost:3000/users containing your user name in a JSON object like this:

 {
     "name": "Name"
 }

-To READ all user, send a raw JSON GET request to locahost:3000/users.